wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 and the compute site.
 It also allows you to toggle the use of storage at the compute site (if not checked, the simulated execution behaves as in the previous tab, with poor data locality).
-You can use the app on your own, but then also use it to answer the practice questions hereafter.
+You can use the app on your own, but then you should  use it to answer the practice questions hereafter.

 <div class="ui accordion fluid app-ins">